My route within Japan can be found here

 Are you impressed by this bridge yet?
 It is one of the 100 most beautiful bridges in Kanagawa 😉

 Kanagawa is the second largest prefecture after Tokyo in terms of population, by the way, and has been maintaining a bilateral partnership with the German federal state of Baden-Württemberg since 1989.
-Too bad that I’ve been living in Baden-Württemberg for 15 years now and have never heard of this partnership before!
+Too bad that I’ve been living in Baden-Württemberg for 15 years now and had never heard of this partnership before!

 From here on I went back to Tokyo by bus and train, just in time for dinner.
 The area around the Hakone Volcano is definitely worth at least a day trip! 🙂